loayalsaid1/loayalsaid1/README.md

 - 📫 How to reach me **l.programming555@gmail.com**

 - ⚡ Fun fact **I somehow love languages, psychology and literature.. just as I love math and some sciences....
-I love and Did work in very diverse community and idferent kind of people..
+I love and Did work in a very diverse community and different kinds of people..
 So i'm social..
-But I actually don't like to stay on socialm media..
+But, actually, I wouldn't say I like to stay on social media..
 IDK..
 Is this fun? because I'm using a template here honestly to start.. 🙂😇**

 <h3 align="left">Connect with me:</h3>
 <p align="left">